 Burns and Burns Golf Scholarship: This scholarship was established to provide support to outstanding student-athletes participating in the golf program.
-Additional information may be obtained from the Department of Intercollegiate Athletics.
+Additional information may be obtained from the Department of Intercollegiate Athletics at (814) 226-1997.

 Ernest W. Johnson Memorial Baseball Scholarship: This scholarship is available to a member of the Clarion University baseball team who is a resident of Pennsylvania.
 In addition, the individual must have completed at least three academic semesters, be in good academic standing, and be eligible for participation in NCAA events the following year.
-For further information contact the athletic director.
+For further information contact the athletic director at (814) 226-1997.

-Joseph J. Kno wles Memorial Scholarship: This scholarship fund was established to financially assist men and women student athletes.
+Joseph J. Knowles Memorial Scholarship: This scholarship fund was established to financially assist men and women student athletes.
 Two awards (one man and one woman) are presented each year.
-Contact the athletic director for additional information.
+Contact the athletic director for additional information at (814) 226-1997.